The International Commission on Nobility and Royalty

 News for 2014

-HM King Juan Carlos of Spain has declared his desire to abdicate in favor of his son, the rightful heir.
-This must be approved by lawmakers as there is no provision in the constitution to permit it.
-If approved, HRH Crown Prince Felipe, 46, who will become HM King Felipe VI of Spain.
-Since the announcement, surveys have show a great increase in favorable feelings toward the Royal House.
-Felipe is a popular figure and a stable person who has integrity.
+HM King Juan Carlos of Spain has abdicated in favor of his son, the rightful heir.
+The lawmakers highly approved and HRH Crown Prince Felipe, 46, became HM King Felipe VI of Spain.
+Since the announcement and inauguration surveys have show a great increase in favorable feelings toward the Royal House.
+Felipe is a popular figure and a stable person who has integrity and respect.
 It is believe that this move will be a good one.
 The King has suffered health problems and feels his son should take the reigns as a relatively young man.
 His picture is to the right.
+The coronation took place on June 19, 2014.

 Royal News Around the World